‘Intellectual growth should begin at birth and cease only at death’ was Albert Einstein’s thought about learning and I couldn’t agree more.

 I sat for regular practice.
 But what does practice mean?
 It means repetition.
 And repetition is boring.
 Yet repetition or practice is the key.
 As you practice your weaknesses are highlighted.
-You realize areas which need focus and places that need more memorization.
+You realize areas that need focus and places that need more memorization.

 The advantage of consistent, regular practice is that things become smooth.
 Good practice kills exam stress and negative thoughts and no question disturbs you.

-It also grants you an innate confidence and strength.
+It also grants you innate confidence and strength.
 And when you are in this comfortable and relaxed mode.
 You connect to the music and play from your heart.
 And when you enjoy your own performance others too enjoy it.

 I realized that the essential part of learning any skill, language or art was to first learn the skill.
 Try it out.
 Keep trying despite failures.
 Most important step – Disciplined Practice with consistency.

 And – Practice makes a man perfect so very soon you are going to develop finesse at your skill.
-In this manner I have now reached the fifth level and the learning gets tougher with each level but the practice helps.
+In this manner, I have now reached the fifth level and the learning gets tougher with each level but the practice helps.

 Once you know the mantra or art of learning things become easier.
 In this manner I was able to add many skills to my repertoire – driving, perfume-making, learning Sanskrit and the list goes on as with the Pandemic there are many more opportunities to learn new skills.

 In fact, the Pandemic has all been about learning for everyone.
 Learning means you are open to change.
-So, lets welcome the change!
+So, let’s welcome the change!
 Cheers everyone!